eslint/eslint/docs/rules/no-unused-expressions.md

 This rule aims to eliminate unused expressions.
 The value of an expression should always be used, except in the case of expressions that side effect: function calls, assignments, and the `new` operator.

+**Note:** Sequence expressions (those using a comma, such as `a = 1, b = 2`) are always considered unused unless their return value is assigned or a function call is made with the sequence expression value.

 ### Options

 This rule, in it's default state, does not require any arguments.
 If you would like to enable one or more of the following you may pass an object with the options set as follows: